ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned environment variables and how programs read them.
 - Learned the PATH variable and how the shell finds commands.
 - Learned flags and positional arguments for CLI programs.
+- Learned exit codes and what they signal about success/failure.